Research Areas

 Genomics and Gene Regulation

 The development of computational and genomic strategies to dissect gene regulation, cellular phenotypes, and the genetics of human disease are major research strengths of the CBM program, with both wet and dry labs working at the forefront of these fields.
 Eftychia Apostolou (WCM) uses somatic cell reprogramming together with genome-wide chromosome conformation capture assays as a system to decipher the role of 3D genomic architecture in regulating gene expression and cell identity.
+Doron Betel (WCM) carries out genomic and epigenomic analyses to study disease progression, response to therapy, stem cell differentiation, and neurological processes.
 Ilana Brito (CU-I) uses both computational and experimental strategies to study the human microbiome and its impact on human health.
-Andrew Clark (CU-I) is an internationally known population geneticist who studies the genetic basis of complex traits.
+Junyue Cao (RU) develops highly scalable single-cell technologies to enable the transcriptomic or chromatin accessibility profiling of millions of single mammalian cells.
+Jean-Laurent Casanova (RU) is a physician-scientist and HHMI Investigator who studies the human genetic and immunological determinants of response to infectious diseases and led the COVID Human Genetic Effort, which made key discoveries about susceptibility to severe COVID.
+Andrew Clark (CU-I) is a population geneticist who studies the genetic basis of complex traits.
 Charles Danko (CU-I) studies regulatory genomics through a combination of statistical modeling and the development of novel next-generation sequencing assays.
 Iwijn De Vlaminck (CU-I) develops novel measurement strategies for cell-free DNA and for single cell analyses.
-Elaine Fuchs (RU) exploits high-throughput technologies to elucidate the mechanisms by which tissue stem cells respond to their environment to make and repair tissues and how these processes go awry in cancer.
-Zhenglong Gu (CU-I) is an evolutionary biologist with both wet and dry lab activities to study the genetics of mitochondrial DNA in human adaptation and disease.
+Kushal Dey (MSK) builds statistical and machine learning models that integrate genetics and genomics to decode the causal functional architecture of complex human diseases.
+Elaine Fuchs (RU) is an HHMI investigator who uses mammalian skin as a model for studying tissue stem cell biology.
 Iman Hajirasouliha (WCM) is a computer scientist who develops novel algorithmic and machine learning methods for genomics, metagenomics, and cancer genomics.
-Amnon Koren (CU-I) uses genomic approaches to study the causes and consequences of DNA replication timing.
-Christina Leslie (MSK) develops machine learning and computational strategies to decipher the global regulation of gene expression in mammalian cells.
+Steven Josefowicz (WCM) uses mouse genetic systems and epigenomics to study signaling to chromatin in stimulation-induced gene expression programs.
+Christina Leslie (MSK) develops machine learning and computational strategies to decipher the global regulation of gene expression in the immune system, cancer, and development.
+Jaehee Kim (CU-I) develops mathematical models to understand how evolutionary processes lead to observed patterns of genetic and phenotypic variation.
+Benjamin Kleaveland (WCM) is a physician-scientist who studies the function of non-coding RNAs using high-throughput molecular, biochemical, and computational approaches in mammalian cells and transgenic mice.
 Eric Lai (MSK) is a developmental biologist who uses genome-wide methods to study the role of small non-coding RNAs in developmental patterning.
-John Lis (CU-I) is an internationally known molecular biologist who studies the structure and regulation of gene promoters and develops novel genome-wide assays to dissect transcriptional regulation.
+Caleb Lareau (MSK) develops novel single-cell technologies and computational methods to study somatic evolution and the immune system.
 Christopher Mason (WCM) is a genomicist who deploys next-generation sequencing technologies to diverse problems in human disease, epigenomics and epitranscriptomics, metagenomics, and genomic analysis in space.
 Christine Mayr (MSK) is molecular and cell biologist and a leading expert on alternative cleavage and polyadenylation and its functional consequences.
 Philipp Messer (CU-I) develops novel computational and analytical approaches in evolutionary biology and population genetics.
 Jason Mezey (WCM/CU-I) is a statistician and computational genomicist who studies the genetics and evolution of complex phenotypes and human disease.
-Dana Pe’er (MSK) is a world-leading expert on the analysis of single cell transcriptomic and proteomic data and a key leader in the global Human Cell Atlas project.
-Viviana Risca (RU) studies three-dimensional chromatin structure at high resolution and the biophysical mechanisms that regulation DNA accessibility and transcription.
-Praveen Sethupathy (CU-I) uses experimental and computational strategies to study the role of non-coding RNAs in metabolic disease.
-Amy Williams (CU-I) develops computational methods to study human genetic variation and evolution and the genetic basis of human disease.
-Li Zhao (RU) studies the evolution and function of de novo genes and the genetic basis of adaptive evolution in flies and human.
+Quaid Morris (MSK) develops novel machine learning and artificial intelligence methods to study cancer evolution and RNA-binding proteins involved in post-transcriptional regulation.
+Thomas Norman (MSK) develops Perturb-seq technologies, which combine CRISPRi/a screens with single-cell transcriptomics, and computational methods to analyze and model these data sets.
+Dana Pe’er (MSK) is an HHMI Investigator and world-leading expert on the analysis of single-cell transcriptomic data and plays a leadership role in the Human Cell Atlas project.
+Viviana Risca (RU) studies the 3D architecture of chromatin using genomic and biophysical techniques.
+Jeremy Rock (RU) develops and applies novel CRISPR-based tools to study Mycobacterium tuberculosis.
+Ruslan Soldatov (MSK) develops computational methods to analyze cell fate decisions and cancer evolution at single-cell resolution, building on his well-known RNA velocity work.
+Li Zhao (RU) uses population genomics and computational methods to study the evolution of de novo genes in Drosophila and humans.

 Quantitative and Systems Biology